RobertDorazio/MultispeciesOccupancy/README.md

 - *MultispeciesOccModel_LV_JAGS.R* - fits a latent factor (LF) occupancy model to data using JAGS

-- *MvProbitModel_MCMC.R* - fits a multivariate probit regression model to latent occurrences using an efficient MCMC algorithm
+- *MvProbitModel_MCMC.R* - fits a multivariate probit regression model (MvP) to latent occurrences using an efficient MCMC algorithm

 - *SimulationStudy-Driver.R* - calls functions to simulate a data set and then fit each model to this data set

+- *realdata.rds*  - RDS file containing the camera-trap survey data of mammalian species on the Tibetan Plateau

+- *FitMPmodelToTibetanData.R* - driver for fitting the MP model to the Tibetan Plateau data

+- *FitLVmodelToTibetanData.R*  - driver for fitting the LF model to the Tibetan Plateau data

 - *EstimatePosteriorStats.R* -- estimates posterior summary statistics from Markov chains